mrv777/LiskScripts/README.md

-# Lisk Delegate Scripts  (BETA v0.9.2)
+# Lisk Delegate Scripts  (BETA v0.9.3)

 ## Thank you
-Thank you to cc001, corsaro, liberspirita, wannabe_RoteBaron, hagie, isabella, Nerigal, doweig, and anyone I might have missed for their help and/or contributions.
+Thank you to cc001, corsaro, liberspirita, wannabe_RoteBaron, hagie, isabella, stoner19, punkrock, Nerigal, doweig, and anyone I might have missed for their help and/or contributions.

 ## Control Script
 This is the wrapper script for check_height_and_rebuild.sh and check_consensus.sh.
 You can run this on all forging servers.
 You only need to use this script directly and not check_height_and_rebuild.sh or check_consensus.sh.
 Commands are:
 * start             -- starts both scripts
 * startc            -- starts consensus script
 * starth            -- starts height_rebuild script
+* startm            -- starts management script
 * stop              -- stops both scripts
 * stopc             -- stops consensus script
 * stoph             -- stops height_rebuild script